American Ninja Warrior's Matt Iseman | Louder With Crowder

 It's as simple as that.

-So you were actually just out there doing Anthony Cumia's show, the big free speech guy.
+So you were actually just out there doing Anthony Coomiya's show.

-How was that new studio?
+How is that new studio?

 It's beautiful.

-I mean, there's a guy, it's amazing when you look at what he's done on his own, because I love the O&A show, Opie and Anthony, when they were together, and one of the things they always talked about was how difficult it was for them to get serious to do anything, to add a video component to upgrade their studio.
+And one of the things they always talked about was how difficult it was for them to get serious to do anything, to add a video component to upgrade their studio.

-Anthony loses his job, ends up having – he had a studio in his basement, then converts it to this unbelievable high-tech wonderland that's probably one of the better studios anywhere in terms of video and audio capability, and then ends up creating – I think he realized he was out in Long Island.
+Anthony loses his job, ends up having, he had a studio in his basement, then converts it to this unbelievable high-tech Wonderland that's probably one of the better studios anywhere in terms of video and audio capability.

 He was having trouble getting guests to come out there.

-So he built a studio in Midtown that's, again, unbelievably – Nice.
+So he built a studio in Midtown that's, again, unbelievably nice.

 The thing that empowers the individual worker, like Anthony, he was never going to work on radio again because he said something politically incorrect.